NET WORTH: $4.1 billion

 SOURCE OF WEALTH: Founder of Electronic Data Systems, Founder of Perot Systems

 FUNDING AREAS: Education, Veterans, Arts and Culture, Texas Community

 OVERVIEW: Ross Perot started the Perot Foundation in 1969.
 Since then, the foundation has donated hundreds of millions of dollars to a number of causes, primarily in Texas.
 He's a strong advocate of education, and is one of the first public figures in Texas to link education and economic viability.

 BACKGROUND: Ross Perot Sr. grew up in Texas, where he was an Eagle Scout and attended junior college before joining the Navy.
-He went on to work at IBM before leaving to start his own computer firm, Electronic Data Systems Leasing Corporation (EDS), which specialized in data processing systems and services.
+He went on to work at IBM, leaving to start his own computer firm, Electronic Data Systems Leasing Corporation (EDS), which specialized in data processing systems and services.
 In 1984, General Motors bought a controlling interest in EDS for $2.5 billion.
 He later started Perot Systems, another computer services company, where he repeated the same formula that had made EDS successful.
 Perot also ran for president in 1992 and 1996.

-TEXAS COMMUNITY: Though Perot is active in many different philanthropic areas, including health, education, and arts & culture, the vast majority of his giving goes towards organizations that operate in and benefit the Texas community.
+TEXAS COMMUNITY: Though Perot is active in many philanthropic areas including arts and culture, health, and education, the vast majority of his giving backs organizations that operate in and benefit the Texas community.
 His major donations include:

 Millions to his church, Highland Memorial Presbyterian